 From Business Questions to Ardoq Model

-One of the key benefits of Ardoq is the ability to answer business questions in an efficient matter.
+One of the key benefits of Ardoq is the ability to answer business questions in an efficient manner.
 The business questions could be of many sorts:

 - How many applications do we have and what is the overall cost?